opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 # Time tracking

 Users can book their time or units spent on an activity within a project directly on work packages,  which gives a clear indication of how much effort the project activities require.
-You can either log time in the work package view or via a commit message.
+You can log time in the work package view, track time via the time tracking button or via a commit message.
+You can also log time directly from **My spent time** widget on **My Page**.

 > **Note**: To use the time tracking functionality, the **Time and costs module** needs to be activated in the [project settings](../../projects/project-settings/modules/).